Large-$N$ Free Energy of Chiral $\mathcal{N}=2$ Chern-Simons-Matter Theories

-For the non-canonical R-charge assignment $\Delta_{A_1} = 0.12$, $\Delta_{A_2} = 0.18$, $\Delta_{C_2} = 0.27$, $\Delta_{C_1} = 0.33$, $\Delta_{B_1} = 0.41$, $\Delta_{B_2} = 0.69$, which satisfies the marginality condition but no longer maximizes the free energy, the holographic benchmark is given by \eqref{D3:c32:an:non-can}.
+For the noncanonical R-charge assignment $\Delta_{A_1} = 0.12$, $\Delta_{A_2} = 0.18$, $\Delta_{C_2} = 0.27$, $\Delta_{C_1} = 0.33$, $\Delta_{B_1} = 0.41$, and $\Delta_{B_2} = 0.69$, which satisfies the marginality condition but no longer maximizes the free energy, we obtain stable solutions up to $N=44$.
+The holographic benchmark is given by \eqref{D3:c32:an:non-can}.
 The numerical saddle remains smooth and stable across the entire continuation range.
 As shown in Fig.~\ref{fig:D3_noncanonical}, the real parts follow the same $\sqrt{N}$ broadening as in the canonical case, while the imaginary components reorganize into distinct node-dependent bands.
 The empirical relations observed at the canonical point are no longer present.
 The fitted coefficient of the leading $N^{3/2}$ term, $c_{3/2}^{\text{num}} = 2.048$, matches the holographic value $c_{3/2}^{\text{hol}} = 2.084$ within a few percent, confirming that the large-$N$ scaling and stability of the saddle persist even away from the canonical R-charges.

+To further probe the stability of the numerical procedure away from the free energy extremum, we repeated the $D_3$ analysis for ten generic choices of trial R-charges sampled from the region $\Delta_I \in ( 0 , 1 )$ and satisfying the marginality constraint $\sum_{r=1}^{2}(\Delta_{A_r}+\Delta_{B_r}+\Delta_{C_r})=2$.
+In all cases examined, the continuation-and-refinement scheme converges to smooth complex saddles with the same qualitative features as above: the real parts broaden as $\sqrt{N}$, while the imaginary parts remain $\cO(1)$ and arrange into node-dependent bands.
+The corresponding large-$N$ fits, performed up to $N = 35$--$50$ depending on the stiffness of each case, yield values of $c_{3/2}$ that agree with the holographic predictions within $5\%$--$10\%$.